Changelog

 Added

-- Static imports section - Encouraged use of static imports for factory methods and Pragmatica Lite APIs
+- Static imports section - Encouraged use of static imports for factory methods and Pragmatica Core APIs

 - Added to jbct-coder.md, jbct-reviewer.md, CODING_GUIDE.md, skills/jbct/SKILL.md